-You have the usual rights under data protection legislation (pdf) to access the records held about you by credit agencies and to have incorrect information rectified.
+You have the usual rights under the Data Protection Act 2018 to access the records held about you by credit agencies and to have incorrect information rectified.
 You may ask the agency to provide you with a copy of the personal information it holds about you.
 If this is inaccurate, you may ask the agency to correct it.
-If you are not satisfied with how the agency deals with you, you may appeal to the Data Protection Commissioner.
+If you are not satisfied with how the agency deals with you, you may appeal to the Data Protection Commission.

 The European Communities (Consumer Credit Agreements) Regulations 2010 (SI 281/2010) provide that creditors, before agreeing to give you a loan, are obliged to assess your creditworthiness based on sufficient information obtained from you and, where necessary, from a database of such information.
 They also provide that, if you are refused credit because of the information found on the database, the creditor must immediately tell you this and give you particulars of the database used.
 This legislation applies to personal consumer credit agreements for amounts between €200 and €75,000 and it does not apply to mortgages.

-Only 1 search can be conducted per application, and the ICB takes about 3 or 4 days to process each one.
+Only 1 search can be conducted per application, and the ICB takes about 5 working days to process each one.

 The report that the ICB issues will display a unique reference number.
 You may then contact the ICB to discuss your report, quoting this unique number.
 You cannot discuss your credit record with the ICB by phone until you have received the report.